Implementation Steering Group Members

 Rosemarie was a member of the Biosecurity 2025 Steering Group and is excited that the Biosecurity Business Pledge is a tangible outcome that business is able to engage with and derive measurable benefit.

 Jo Murray - New Zealand Council of Cargo Owners

 Jo is a partner at Saunders Unsworth and runs the New Zealand Council of Cargo Owners which represents the shipping supply chain interests of major New Zealand importers and exporters.
 Members include many leading companies such as Fonterra, Miraka, NZ Steel, Ravensdown, Sanford, Silver Fern Farms, Synlait Milk, The Warehouse Group, and Zespri.
 Affiliate members include ports, shipping lines, freight forwarders, road transport operators and rail.

 Jo is a strategic communications and government relations advisor and is a strong advocate for well-integrated planning and policy that supports co-ordination across the length of the supply chain.

-Leanne is the Deputy Chief Executive at Horticulture New Zealand, which includes leading the biosecurity, food safety and adverse events portfolios.
+Leanne is the Chief Executive at Kiwifruit Vine Health (KVH), the biosecurity agency tasked with protecting the kiwifruit industry from risk.
 Biosecurity within the management of New Zealand’s phytosanitary system and at the international level has been both Leanne’s passion and employment.
-She has worked for MPI and the International Plant Protection Convention to reduce the spread of plant pests and diseases around the world.
+She has worked for MPI, the International Plant Protection Convention and Horticulture New Zealand to reduce the spread of plant pests and diseases around the world.